zkkamir/python-crash-course/README.md

 # python-crash-course

-## A repository to follow along woth the project of the book Python Crash Course by Eric Matthes.
+## A repository to follow along with the projects of the book "Python Crash Course" by Eric Matthes.